Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 against the candidate transaction, and promoted into `ExportSigCollector`.
 Closed-ledger apply snapshots that collector, so the sidecar convergence state and the signer set used by `ttEXPORT` stay on the same path.

+If the consensus candidate contains a `ttEXPORT` but the node has no eligible local export signatures yet, the export sidecar gate opens only a bounded safety window for tx-converged peers to advertise `exportSigSetHash`.
+This is not a wait-for-Export-success mechanism; it is a short opportunity to avoid closing a minority ledger while sidecar convergence is already reachable.
+If no advertised sidecar appears by the deadline, the gate stops waiting and the export retries or expires through normal transaction rules.

 Export success requires quorum alignment on `exportSigSetHash`, not merely a local collector quorum.
 If a quorum of tx-converged participants advertises the